Not Registered to Vote? Get it done now.

 • POLLS ARE OPEN 7AM - 7PM - Anyone in line by 7 p.m. will be allowed to vote.

 • BRING PROPER IDENTIFICATION - All registered voters must show proof of identity to vote in person on Election Day or during early voting.
+This can be a VALID unexpired photo ID issued by the United States, Oklahoma, or a federally recognized tribal government OR the free voter identification card issued by the County Election Board.

 • VOTER ASSISTANCE -